davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.robot/index.md

   These methods will move the robot horizontally or vertically by the specified distance.

-- Again, the key is to trust that the individual shapes' methods are expertly programmed and can be re-used to do what you want!
+- Again, the key is to trust that the individual shapes' methods are expertly programmed and can be called  to do what you want!

 #### Part 4: Robot Learns Teleportation

-- Moving the Robot by specific distances is all well and good, but a cooler bot can teleport to specific coordinates on the canvas, just like how the Shapes could.
+- Moving the Robot by specific distances is all well and good, but a cooler Robot can teleport to specific coordinates on the canvas, just like how the shapes could.
 Before we can get started on writing such a method, we need to do some more planning.

-- Remember how each Shape had their **reference points** to move by?
-We need to define one for the Robot.
+- Remember how each shape had its **reference point** to move by?
+We need to define a reference point for our Robot.
 Draw an imaginary box around your Robot, we will make the top-left corner of that imaginary box our reference point.

   <img width="200px" src="figures/refpts2.png" />

 - The reference point can be represented by the current `x` and `y` coordinates of that top-left corner.
-That means the Robot now needs to remember these two things, which are integers.
-Go back up in your source-code and add these integer fields.
+That means the Robot now needs to remember these coordinates, which are both integers.
+Go back up in your source code and add these instance variables.

 - After you've added these two fields, you need to think about how to assign them values.
-Well, the first place they should get assigned values is inside the constructor.
+Well, the first place they should get assigned values is inside the default constructor.
 Based on where the constructor positions the robot, you should be able to easily compute the coordinates for that top-left imaginary corner.
 Once you know the coordinates, assign them to your new fields.

-- Your move methods must also update the coordinates based on the distance moved.
+- Your "move" methods must also update the coordinates based on the distance moved.
 That is, create a new Robot object, and inspect its coordinates.
 Then move it horizontally and vertically.
 Inspect its coordinates again.
 They should reflect its current location.

-- We can finally add the following method:
+- Now add the following method:

   ```java
   /**